montoyamoraga/nyu-itp/README.md

-# itp_archive
+# nyu-itp

-archive of classes i took
+archive of my experience at nyu itp

 ## first semester, 2015